+More generally, for local lab-frame Hamiltonians $H(t)$ Eq.~\eqref{eq:Floquet_STA} implies that the non-locality of the Floquet Hamiltonian $\HF[t]$ in generic Floquet many-body systems~\cite{Bukov_2015_general_HFE,Kuwahara2016_prethermalization,Ho2023_prethermalization} can be traced back to the non-locality of the AGP $\A_F(t)$~\cite{Kolodrubetz2017_GeometryReview,Sels2017_LCD} (and vice-versa).
+Therefore, whenever $H(t)$ is a local Hamiltonian, the nonlocality of the Floquet Hamiltonian is directly related to the nonlocality of the AGP.
+Similarly, Eq.~\eqref{eq:Kato_floquet} implies that the nonlocal character of the Kato Hamiltonian $\HK(t)$ is inherited by that of $\A_K(t)$.
+A thorough comparison between the locality properties of $\Havg(t,t_0)$ ($\HK(t)$) and $\HF[t]$ is an interesting open question for future investigation.

+Likewise, the average-energy spectrum is also instrumental in determining the correct filling of Floquet energy bands for high (but finite) frequencies, e.g., in the case of Floquet-engineered Haldane models~\cite{Haldane1988,Jotzu2014_Haldane,Quelle2017_Haldane,Mishra2018_Haldane,Mishra2018_Haldane}.
+In this case, we find that the average-energy spectrum agrees with the results of the high-frequency expansion, and $\Eavg(T,0)$ provides a rigorous procedure to define energy states unambiguously at any frequency.

-\textit{Inherently nonequilibrium examples.---} Intriguingly, periodically driven systems can also lead to entirely new phenomena without static counterpart; to describe such phenomena considering the Floquet Hamiltonian alone is often insufficient.
-In the following, let us consider two different types of such inherently nonequilibrium phenomena to explore the behavior of the Kato approach in those settings.
-Specifically, we focus on the anomalous Floquet topological insulator~(AFTI), and discrete time crystals~(DTCs), as paradigmatic examples for drive-induced topological order and time-translational symmetry breaking, respectively.
+\textit{Inherently nonequilibrium examples.---} Intriguingly, periodically driven systems can also lead to physics without static counterpart; to describe such phenomena considering the Floquet Hamiltonian alone is often insufficient.
+In the following, we discuss two different types of inherently nonequilibrium phenomena to explore the geometric Floquet decomposition.
+Specifically, we focus on anomalous Floquet topological insulators~(AFTI) and discrete time crystals~(DTCs), as paradigmatic examples for drive-induced topological order and time-translation-symmetry breaking.